-35. Congress considered these safeguards sufficient to prevent unlawful voter registration.
+- 27. Congress considered these safeguards sufficient to prevent unlawful voter registration.
 The Senate Report to the NVRA specifically declared that the Senate was "confident that this Act provides sufficient safeguards to prevent noncitizens from registering to vote."
 S. Rep. No. 103-6, at 11 (1993).
 Indeed, Congress specifically rejected allowing individual states to require documentary proof of citizenship from motor-voter registrants.
-The conference committee considering the NVRA decided that granting states discretion to require documentary proof of citizenship with respect to the modes of registration provided under the ii.
-Section 8 of the NVRA: List Maintenance

-NVRA was "not necessary or consistent with the purposes of this Act."
+The conference committee considering the NVRA decided that granting states discretion to require documentary proof of citizenship with respect to the modes of registration provided under the NVRA was "not necessary or consistent with the purposes of this Act."
 H.R.
 Conf.
 Rep. No. 103-66, at 23 (1993).
 The committee also stated that allowing documentary proof-of-citizenship requirements "could effectively eliminate, or seriously interfere with, the mail registration program of the Act . . . [and] adversely affect the administration of the other registration programs as well."
-Id.

-36. The motor-voter provisions of the NVRA have a Kansas state statutory analogue, codified at Kan.
+Id. - 28.
+The motor-voter provisions of the NVRA have a Kansas state statutory analogue, codified at Kan.
 Stat.
 Ann. § 25-2352.
 The NVRA's provision prescribing that the citizenship status of motor-voter registrants be verified through a sworn attestation has a Kansas state statutory analogue, codified at Kan.
 Stat.
 Ann. § 25-2352(b)(1).